Much like the reference in this piece’s headline, it’s a cliché to call a country the Saudia Arabia of something.

 Chile is not the Saudi Arabia of copper either.

 It’s the Saudi Arabia, Iraq, UAE, Iran, Kuwait, Nigeria, Angola, Algeria, Venezuela, Libya, Congo-Brazzaville, Gabon and Equatorial Guinea of copper.

 Chile’s share of global copper output is on par with the combined output of the 13 members of Opec in the crude trade.

-In 2020 the South American nation produced 5.7m tonnes of copper out of a global total of 20.2m tonnes, according to the US Geological Service.
+In 2020 the South American nation produced 5.7m tonnes of copper out of a global total of 20.2m tonnes, according to the US Geological Survey.
 Opec countries were responsible for 24.3m of the 76.1 million barrels per day produced during March this year, according to the US Energy Information Administration.

 Chile and Peru together constitute close to 40% of world production, which is roughly the share of what is known as Opec+ (add Russia).
 And consider that Chile and especially Peru suffered frequent covid-related mining disruptions last year (not to mention blockades at some of the biggest mines and transport strikes).